SE-317-Fall-23/open-source-project-analysis-ReidCoates/Second-question.md

 ## 3. Test Doubles
 - The test use a fake server to run all of the tests but otherwise there were not fakes, stubs, or doubles that I could find
 - Stubs would be important to use if this project used a lot of external tools and libraries.
 Then you could test your individual functions while not having to blindly trust that the other processes are working as they should be.
-This program doesn't use many of those and for what it does use, it gets around it be using the css file confirmations to keep even UI testing simple.
+An example of this would be in you had a function which would use the current date to display an item as highlighted red (the project doesn't hve this).
+This program doesn't use any of those and for what it does use, it gets around it by using the css file confirmations to keep even UI testing simple.

 ## 4. Discussion on Testing Practices
 <!--